mewa/mewa.github.io/content/posts/2018-05-02-launch-a-ci-service-in-100-lines-of-clojure.md

     {:name job-name}))
 ```

+If you've taken a look at Kubernetes job specs you'd see it's actually a 1:1 mapping.

-Before we can verify it's working, we'll need to supply a context for the Kubernetes API.
+In order to verify it's working, we'll need to supply a context for the Kubernetes API.
 Let's create a helper function that will take
 a function and run it in the context of our proxied Kubernetes API.

 ```clojure